MOIRCS Multi-Object Spectroscopy Mode

 The Layout of the Slit Mask

-Figure 9: A layout of the slit masks.
+A layout of slit masks.

-Preimaging for mask design: Guideline
+Preimage acquisition for mask design: Guideline

 Please be aware that there is always a risk of failing the preimaging data acquisition due to bad weather, instrument problems, or any other unforeseeable causes, even though we make our best to obtain your pre-image in time for the mask preparation.
-Therefore, all MOS observers are recommended to prepare for situations where pre-images by MOIRCS are not available.

-Preimaging data: observation and the mask design software
+Preimaging data and the mask design software

 For the mask design you can use the dedicated software provided by us.
 The software, wmdp_moircs(Note), is the IDL-based program (you can run it with a free virtual machine).
 The mask design file has the same format as those for FOCAS: i.e., it is so called .mdp file.
 You can download the most recent version of the wmdp_moircs.sav from the website below.